 Lunch with Sir Richard Leese at King Street Townhouse

-We're delighted to announce Sir Richard Leese will be addressing pro-manchester members at our first live lunch for 2021.
+We're delighted to announce Sir Richard Leese will be addressing pro-manchester members at our upcoming live lunch in Oct.
+This will be a very special event and one of Sir Richard's final addresses as leader of Manchester City Council.

 Guests will have the opportunity to ask Sir Richard any pressing questions during our Q&A.